arangodb/docs/3.6/transactions-limitations.md

 We provide consistency even in the cluster, a transaction will never leave the data in an incorrect or corrupt state.

-In ArangoDB there is always exactly one DBServer responsible for a given shard.
+In ArangoDB there is always exactly one DB-Server responsible for a given shard.
 In both Storage-Engines the locking procedures ensure that dependent transactions (in the sense that the transactions modify the same documents or unique index entries) are ordered sequentially.
 Therefore we can provide [Causal-Consistency](https://en.wikipedia.org/wiki/Consistency_model#Causal_consistency){:target="_blank"}